-[ENTER] to Save 10: Stage 1 2x2 ?
+[Enter] to Save 10: Stage 1 2x2 ?

-Pressing "ENTER" again, will store the preset in the selected location with the chosen name and the following transitory screen will appear on the LCD:
+Pressing "ENTER" again, will store the preset in the selected location with the chosen name and the following transition screen will appear on the LCD:

-Once the preset is stored, the above screen will disappear returning to the following screen:
+Saving to Memory 10: Stage 1 2x2 Once the preset is stored, the above screen will disappear returning to the following screen:

-PROGRAM UTILITY - Save a Program -
+Save a Program -

-If during the Preset Storing process you want to overwrite an existing memory location select this location in the "Save a Program" page, then ENTER and you will be asked if you want to overwrite this preset with the following "[ENTER] to Overwrite" screen displaying the currently stored preset and location:
+If during the Preset Storing process you want to overwrite an existing memory location, select the desired location in the "Save a Program" page, then ENTER and you will be asked if you want to overwrite this preset with the following "[ENTER] to Overwrite" screen displaying the currently stored preset and location:

-[Enter] to Overwrite 10: Stage 1 2x2
+[Enter] to Overwrite 10: Stage 1 2x2 ?

-If you wish to proceed press "ENTER" again and the DS-SP24 will go ahead with the "Set Program Name" page and the subsequent overwrite on completion of the previously described storing process.
+If you wish to proceed, press "ENTER" again and the DS-SP36 will proceed with the "Set Program Name" page and the subsequent overwrite on completion of the previously described storing process.